Written by Divinity Nutra, Updated on July 18, 2022

 - It Lowers Inflammation: Turmeric is an excellent all-natural anti-inflammatory.
 It helps reduce chronic inflammation associated with arthritis and joint pain, migraines, and skin conditions such as psoriasis and eczema.
 It also acts as an antihistamine and reduces asthma flare-ups, and may help manage back pain.

-- It’s a Potent Antioxidant: Curcumin is a common cold and flu remedy, and powerful antioxidant with a demonstrated ability to reduce oxidative stress throughout the body.
+- It’s a Potent Antioxidant: Curcumin is a common cold and flu remedy, and a powerful antioxidant with a demonstrated ability to reduce oxidative stress throughout the body.
 Turmeric’s disease-fighting potential has shown promise as a complementary treatment for thyroid disorders, fibromyalgia symptoms, and cancer.

 - It’s Good for Heart Health: Studies show that curcumin can enhance vascular endothelial function, which typically declines with age.
 This attribute improves blood flow, which has shown beneficial effects for regulating blood pressure and lowering cholesterol levels.